Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/threads.md

 and the parent that started it.
 What if we want to communicate across multiple threads, or send data to a thread after we already started it?

-Multi-producer, single-consumer (MPSC) allow us to create channels with `Sender`s that can send messages, and `Reciever`s that can recieve them.
+Multi-producer, single-consumer (MPSC) allows us to create channels with `Sender`s that can send messages, and `Reciever`s that can receive them.
 As per the name, Multi-producer, you can clone `Sender`s each of those clones can only send to a single `Reciever`. `Sender` and `Receiver` are `Send` meaning that you can create them in one thread and send them to another.